-Your marketing department needs a complete overhaul, more so if you’re interested in transforming it into a lead generating machine that will be driving in new sales than you have a chance to bat your eyelashes.
+Your marketing department needs a complete overhaul, more so if you’re interested in transforming it into a lead-generating machine that will be driving in new sales then you have a chance to bat your eyelashes.

 There’s only one trick to get this done right — and that is, getting the right talent.